hhxsv5/redis-memory-analysis/README.md

 Redis memory analysis
 ======

-Analyzing memory of redis is to find the keys which used a lot of memory.
+Analyzing memory of redis is to find the keys(prefix) which used a lot of memory.

 ## Requirements